 As I centered myself, I could sense his emotions rolling off him.
 There was no dishonesty, or any murderous feelings, at least towards me.
 The wind died down slightly as I gained composure.

-“Okay, that last one was uncalled for, but let’s be frank, this has horror movie written all over it.”
+“Okay, that last one was uncalled for, but let’s be frank, this has horror movie written all over it.
+And you are barley saying anything.”
 I pointed out calmly.

 “It does.”
 He shrugged taking a seat.